General Information

 What is the best way to get a printed copy of this pamphlet?

-You can copy the file onto a USB stick and have the file printer at a copy center like FedEx Office.
+You can copy the file onto a USB stick and have the file printed at a copy center like FedEx Office.
 You will save money if you ask them to print the pages on both sides of the paper and in black and white.
 The cost to print files in color can be as much as $25.

-Return to OSHA resources
+Go to OSHA Resources

-Updated: 8/5/22
+Updated: 7/20/24

 Copyright Notice